-Assessment A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
-The ongoing observations require the recording of pupil's progress. , , , , , , , , , , , , , , , , , , , , CA B1 mark: the average mark of: S4 45 minutes B-test during a lesson time as part of the normal school week according to the test calendar 90 minutes B-test during the examination session time according to the examination calendar B2 mark: The average mark of: 45 minutes B-test as part of the normal school week according to the test calendar 90 minutes B-test during the end of the year examination period according to the examination calendar S5 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
+A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
 The ongoing observations require the recording of pupil's progress.
-B1 mark: first semester exam B2 mark: second semester harmonized exam (Ref.: 2018-01-D-19-en-3 Harmonised assessment at the end of year 5 and written examinations leading to B marks in year 5.)
+S4 B1 mark: 45 minutes B-test during a lesson time as part of the normal school week according to the test calendar B2 mark: 45 minutes B-test during a lesson time as part of the normal school week according to the test calendar S5 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
+The ongoing observations require the recording of pupil's progress.
+B1 mark : first semester 45 minutes B-test as part of the normal school week according to the test calendar B2 mark : second semester harmonized 90 minute exam